-Load management is a program used to control the power to residential water heaters, central air conditioners and off-peak electric heat.
+Load management is a program that controls the power to residential water heaters, central air conditioners, and off-peak electric heat.

-To help reduce electric demand and control costs to our members, controlling is done when market prices are extremely high (economic control) or when peak electric demands are at their highest (capacity/demand control).
-As the demand for electricity increases, the ability to control loads is becoming more valuable to our members.
-By controlling electric loads during peak times, we are able to avoid purchasing power on the open market, which is considerably more expensive during demand periods.
+To help reduce electric demand and control costs to our members, controlling is done when market prices are incredibly high (economic control) or peak electric demands are at their highest (capacity/demand control).
+As the demand for electricity increases, the ability to control loads becomes more valuable to our members.
+By controlling electric loads during peak times, we can avoid purchasing power on the open market, which is considerably more expensive during demand periods.

 Why do we need load management?